pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>...</p>

 <p><span class="new-text">NOTE 4: Including the document catalog in an object stream has interoperability implications, particularly for encrypted documents.
-If the catalog dictionary is part of an object stream, a PDF processor reading the document must first process that object stream before it can access potentially relevant document metadata, including the declared PDF version, developer extensions and XMP metadata.<a href="https://github.com/pdf-association/pdf-issues/issues/110" target="_blank">Issue #110</a></span></span></p>
+If the catalog dictionary is part of an object stream, a PDF processor reading the document must first process that object stream before it can access potentially relevant document metadata, including the declared PDF version, developer extensions and XMP metadata.<span class="new-tooltiptext"><a href="https://github.com/pdf-association/pdf-issues/issues/110" target="_blank">Issue #110</a></span></span></p>

 <p>...</p>